 Many people enjoy deep-fried pickles, whether they are spears or chips.
 Served with a side of ranch dressing, deep-fried pickles have become a staple at many restaurants and pubs.
 But they can become boring after a while.

-So when I saw a picture of bacon-wrapped pickles, I thought I have to make this.
-But I always have to add my own twist to anything I make.
+So when I saw a picture of bacon-wrapped pickles, I thought I had to make this.
+But I always have to add my twist to anything I make.
 After a bit of thought, I decided that smoking the bacon-wrapped pickles could work.
 Add a side of barbecue sauce instead of ranch and maybe it would make a great appetizer or snack.

 The results were amazing!
 They are like a new kind of Pigs in a Blanket or more of a Pickle in a Blanket.